Welcome

-, the book of Takashi Kojima.
-These 2 books talk about the soroban examination [7] [8] taking place in Japan for each grade, called kyu.
-They show example of these examination and it's a good exercise to do these to
+The 2 books of Kojima and Cumin-Hossenlopp mention the soroban examination [5] [6] taking place in Japan for each grade, called kyu.
+They show examples of these examination and it's a good exercise to do these to practice and improve your soroban abilities.

 Notes